-National Manufacturing Competitiveness Levels (NMCL) is a system developed by an ADS Group Limited (ADS) and Society of Motor Manufacturers & Traders (SMMT) led consortium, supported by industry primes and OEMs.
+National Manufacturing Competitiveness Levels (NMCL) was a system developed by an ADS Group Limited (ADS) and Society of Motor Manufacturers & Traders (SMMT) led consortium, supported by industry primes and OEMs.

-The Consortium has established a national, quality assured, best practice approach to improving the competitiveness of manufacturing supply chain companies to:
+The Consortium had established a national, quality assured, best practice approach to improving the competitiveness of manufacturing supply chain companies to:

 • Raise workforce capability

 NMCL Automotive was a programme that used the NMCL system to support the automotive sector.
 The programme utilised £16m of Government funding to engage with over 100 companies over three years.

 The funding was used to support improvement activities in the automotive supply chain through training, coaching and mentoring.

 The purpose of this document was to summarise the eligibility criteria for beneficiaries under the NMCL Automotive programme.